hiiamboris/red-pure-fun/README.md

 ## status

-early alpha, very very early
+early alpha

-proves the concept, fun to play with, but slow as hell: can't handle a map() over 100 items
+proves the concept, fun to play with, still slow but already can map() over 1k items

-suspended for now until I find a way to speed it up, like 100 times or so

 might have lots of bugs yet